cos495/cos495.github.io/_posts/2017-02-05-homework-guidelines.markdown

 - All homework assignments are due on Mondays (see [schedule](http://cos495.github.io/schedule/)), and should be submitted through Blackboard.

 - Programming exercises should be submitted as a Jupyter notebook.
 Please submit (i) the notebook itself, and (ii) a .html export of the notebook, with all cells executed in order, and **all required plots and answers clearly visible**.
-(To do run all cells in order and export: click Kernel -> Restart & Run All, and then File -> Download As -> HTML).
+(To run all cells in order and export: click Kernel -> Restart & Run All, and then File -> Download As -> HTML).

 - Theoretical exercises should be submitted as a PDF.
 Scans of handwriting are acceptable.